 Dr. Megan Strickfaden’s background includes a PhD in Anthropology & Design Studies from Edinburgh Napier University, Engineering Diploma in Design Research from Danmarks Tekniske Universitet, MDes in Sustainable Design Practice and BA specialization with a double major in Art/Design & Anthropology, both from the University of Alberta.
 Along with this she has spent more than a decade working as a practicing designer.

 One of Dr. Strickfaden’s current research interests are on material culture, design and disability studies, including designing liveable spaces that enhance older adults’ well-being, particularly those persons living with dementia.
 She is the only researcher in the world who has been allowed to research De Hogeweyk (known as the dementia village) in the Netherlands.
 She is part of collaborative teams that involve researchers from the University of Alberta and international institutions as well as graduate and undergraduate students.

 The work of the RAPP program is supported by Jacquie Eales who has been the RAPP Research Manager for over two decades.
 She brings to RAPP a background in speech-language pathology (BSc, MSc) with a special focus on aging and communication disorders.
 In an aging society, her interests are centred around creating a ‘best-fit’ between older adults and the social, physical and community environments in which they live.
 She fosters collaborative relationships among researchers, policy and practice partners and students who work together to meet the objectives of RAPP research projects.
-She enjoys translating research knowledge to facilitate its uptake by policy, practice, and community partners.
-She makes a meaningful difference in her community by serving on the Board of Directors of the Greater Edmonton Foundation (GEF) Seniors Housing Board of Directors and Strategic Advisor to the Age-Friendly Edmonton Leadership Table.
+She is passionate about translating research knowledge to facilitate its uptake by policy, practice, and community partners.
+She makes a meaningful difference in her community by serving on the Board of Directors of the Greater Edmonton Foundation (GEF) Seniors Housing and as a Strategic Advisor to the Age-Friendly Edmonton Leadership Table.